2heal1/outils-cli/README.md

 # outils-cli

-outils-cli is a tool for helping create cmd project immediately
+outils-cli is a tool for helping creating cmd project immediately

 ## 安装